closedcircuit0/HumanEngineering/06_Case_Studies/002_Deconstruction_of_Qualia-Critique_and_Response.md

 But the predictive processing model stops there.
 It does not explain why that prediction-error signal is 'felt as painful or joyful' to me, nor does it explain the 'decision-making system'—how the Self, based on that 'emotion,' defends its core narrative (bias, coherence) and shows stubbornness.
 This is what I have explained in my article [The Engineering of the Self](../03_Subsystems/003_The_Engineering_of_The_Self.md).
 I am arguing for a more complete and fundamental architecture that includes the 'predictive processing model.'

-4. On the point that “The Hard Problem Is Reframed, Not Solved.”
+**4. On the point that “The Hard Problem Is Reframed, Not Solved.”**

 The question, "Why do we have the sense of phenomenality at all?" is answered by my entire theoretical system, 'HumanEngineering.'

 Why do we have 'feelings'?
 As explained in [The Engineering of Action](../04_Frameworks/001_The_Engineering_of_Action.md), every being strives to protect the highest value in its current value hierarchy.
 It must protect its own narrative.
 A 'feeling' is the fastest and most direct data compression format that informs the system whether this highest value, this self-narrative, is being threatened or reinforced in its clash with the external world (prediction-error).
 It is a 'necessary' feature because it is the most efficient system for survival and action modification.
 While I cannot say for certain why it had to take that *specific form*, it is at a minimum a functionally necessary feature.

-5. On the part that “Engagement With the Literature Would Strengthen the Case.”
+**5. On the point that “Engagement With the Literature Would Strengthen the Case.”**

 This point is correct.
 And this was my personal intention.